Serve as an Election Judge

 The City is seeking Election Judges to serve at Columbia Heights polling places for the following 2020 elections: the Presidential Primary on March 3, the State Primary Election on August 11, and the General Election on November 3.

 Completed applications can be emailed to the City Clerk at email@example.com.
-They can also be mailed to:
+They can also be mailed to or brought to: